Passport to English Logo

 NOTE #1:

-The verb to be is a little different in conditional sentences.
-This is an aspect of grammar that is changing.
-Grammar books used to say that we had to always use were in conditional sentences, even in the first and third person singular (I, he, she, it).
+The verb "to be" is a little different in conditional sentences.
+This is an aspect of grammar that is changing, however.
+Previously, grammar books stated that you had to say...

 NOTE #2:

-Write conditional sentences using the information provided.
+Write conditional sentences using the information given.

 examples